jordond/drag-select-compose/README.md

 See the documentation for `LazyDragSelectVerticalGrid` and `SelectableItem` for all the options you can customize.

+You can see a full example in [`LazyDragSelectPhotoGrid`](demo/android/src/main/kotlin/com/dragselectcompose/demo/LazyDragSelectPhotoGrid.kt)

 ## Demo

 To run a demo for the library you can look inside of `/demo` to see a standard Android application,